 - 6 Roma tomatoes

 - 2 habanero or scotch bonnet peppers

 - oil of choice I use recommend palm oil or avocado oil

 - 1 ½ pounds meat of your choice I used chicken drumsticks

 - white pepper to taste

-The tomato mixture should be bubbling, thickened, and darker in color.
+- Let stew cook, stirring regularly and reduce heat to medium if it begins to splatter too much.
+After 10 minutes or so, the tomato mixture should become bubbly, thickened, and darker in color.
 Continue stirring to release more of the liquid.
-Once the chicken is browned to your liking, add the tomato mixture to it and stir to combine.
 The oil that cooked the chicken will cook the raw tomato taste out of the stew.